Codes & Standards

 In the solar industry, product standards serve to ensure safety and reliability of all components of a solar electric system.
 Product standards, plus conformity assessment procedures, ensure all products meet a minimum threshold of safety, performance, and reliability.

-The SEIA Codes & Standards Working Group and its members monitor relevant product standards, and participate in the development of product standards.
+The SEIA Codes & Standards Working Group and its members monitor relevant product standards (such as UL, SEAOC, ASCE, ASTM, ASHRAE, NIST and NSF).
 In the U.S., standardization activity is coordinated by the American National Standards Institute (ANSI), which accredits Standard Developing Organizations (SDOs) and Conformity Assessment Bodies (CABs).
-There are several accredited SDOs developing product standards for the solar industry, including Underwriters Laboratories and the Solar Rating and Certification Corporation.
-Product standards are implemented either through federal or state regulation, or through building codes.
+There are several accredited SDOs developing product standards for the solar industry, including UL and the Solar Rating and Certification Corporation (ICC-SRCC/ICC-ES).
+Product standards are implemented either through federal, state regulation or building codes and / or municipal ordinances.

 SEIA Member Benefit: International Solar Energy Provisions (ISEPTM) With Commentary